Pur3-MAlice/seasonality/README.md

 # **Planning Phase**
 ## **Site Aims:**
 The site aims to:
-* Create community minded website that can share, favourite, rate and create recipes to create their own digital cookbook.
+* Create community community-minded website that can share, favourite, rate and create recipes to create their own digital cookbook.
 * Tell the user if they have made any errors whilst using the website and prompt them as such.
-* Give user a lot of control with creation of content.
+* Give users a lot of control over the creation of content.
 Whilst Admin approves and can remove content that goes against guidelines to promote the community spirit.

 To achieve the above, the site will:
-* Create environment that focuses on sharing own ideas, thoughts whilst also ensuring community guidelines are stuck to.
+* Create an environment that focuses on sharing own ideas, and thoughts whilst also ensuring community guidelines are stuck to.
-* User submission and editing of their own recipe submissions, their own favourite lists and own ratings.
+* User submission and editing of their own recipe submissions, their own favourite lists and their own ratings.
 * Author ability to delete and edit their own recipes whenever they would like.
-Delete function has fail safes incase of mistypes.
+The delete function has fail-safes in case of mistypes.
 * User validation via error messages.

 ## **Epics User Stories Tasks**

 I took the site aims from the above and turned them into Epics, User Stories and then Tasks.
-Find below a break down of the three Epics and their User Stories/Tasks.
+Find below a breakdown of the three Epics and their User Stories/Tasks.

 **Epic 1: Recipe Management**

 User Stories:
 * As a **Site User**, I can submit my own recipes to the admin so that approved recipes can be added to the site.
 * As a **Site User**, I can change my ratings and saved recipes so that I can reflect how my preferences may change.
-* As a **Site User**, I can save recipes to my own 'digital cookbook' so that I can easily access all my favorite recipes.
+* As a **Site User**, I can save recipes to my own 'digital cookbook' so that I can easily access all my favourite recipes.
 * As a **Site User**, I can comment on recipes so that I can join in with the community and make suggestions.
 * As a **Site User**, I can search recipes on the site by title, diet, season, author, and ingredients so that I can find recipes to my liking.